Egypt Landmarks - 26 Famous Landmarks in Egypt to Explore

 The museum features exhibits on history, art, and culture from the Nubian era and the Pharaonic, Coptic, Islamic eras.
 The museum exhibits range from those displaying prehistoric artefacts from the Kingdom of Kush to those showing more recently discovered artefacts.

 One highlight of the museum is the 6,000-year-old painted bowls that still feature their intricate designs.
-However, with over 3,000 ancient Egyptian antiquities kept here, there are many more artefacts to discover that show you the ancient city's history.
+However, with over 3,000 ancient Egyptian antiquities kept here, there are many more artefacts to discover that show you the city's history.

 Bibliotheca Alexandrina (Library of Alexandria) is one of the largest and most important libraries globally and one of the most famous places in Egypt.
 The library is found alongside Alexandria's ancient harbour.